The road to get your music synced can feel never-ending.

 Most mainstream movies and television shows are usually based on typical formats.
 We will cover 4 of the most common ones here.

 There are 12 stages of the Hero’s Journey, each with very different emotions (see The 12 Stages here).
-A massive stage in the Hero’s Journey is the fourth, “meeting the mentor”.
-This is the stage of the story where the main character meets the mentor who either trains or gives advice in order to overcome the obstacle.
+The 4th stage, “Meeting the Mentor” is especially significant as this is where the main character connects with their mentor who either trains or gives advice in order to overcome the obstacle.
 The music should evoke the emotions of inner strength while facing trials and tribulations.

 The Love Story